GMO and Non-GMO FAQs

 The development of “super weeds” that become resistant to the herbicides used with GE crops is an effect similar to the antibiotic resistance developed by microbes, where an increased tolerance to a chemical is developed after chronic exposure, ultimately leading to loss of efficacy.

 The reported increase in anti-nutrients in some GMO crops can impede digestion and possibly lead to increased incidences of food intolerances or allergic reactions.
-Like gluten or food allergens, people can possibly react to these substances.
+Like gluten or food allergens, it is possible for people to have a reaction to these substances.
 Unlike gluten and common food allergens, there is a lack of GMO labeling that will hinder the identification of these kinds of problems in people consuming foods that may become immunoreactive to them.

 Concerns about different epigenetic effects (gene expression in response to environment) for GMO foods versus conventional foods are just emerging, with implications for disease risks, including cancer.